 Ironweed (Vernonia noveboracensis)

-A native plant, Ironweed’s natural habitat is moist thickets, marshes and meadows, but it adapts well and is beneficial to garden landscapes.
-Ironweed is easily grown.
-It tolerates a wide range of soils, but prefers a rich moist slightly acidic soil and full sun to light shade.
+A native plant, Ironweed’s natural habitat is moist thickets, marshes, and meadows, but it adapts well and benefits garden landscapes.
+Ironweed is easy to grow.
+It tolerates many soils but prefers rich, moist, slightly acidic soil and full sun to light shade.

-This low maintenance plant works well in the rear of perennial gardens since its height can reach 3 to 7 feet and can spread 3 to 4 feet.
-If preferred, the stems may be cut back in late spring to reduce the overall height.
+This low maintenance plant works well in the rear of perennial gardens since its height can reach 3 to 7 feet and spread 3 to 4 feet.
+If preferred, you can cut the stems back in late spring to reduce the overall height.

 The rusty color and the plant’s tough erect stem is the reason for the Ironweed’s name.